-This is one the of most popular beginner-oriented WordPress course here because of the affordable price, great reviews from students (the rating is 4,6 based on 648 reviews) and the amount of aspects covered.
+This is one the of most popular beginner-oriented WordPress courses here because of the affordable price, great reviews from students (the rating is 4,6 based on 648 reviews), and the number of aspects covered.
 That is, you won’t only understand the process of creating a WordPress site, but will also get a better idea of managing the rest of the aspects.

 You can start watching this video course even if you don’t have any previous experience with WordPress.
-With first few lessons you’ll be able to install the WordPress theme on your hosting and create site pages easily (so you can do that for your friend as well).
+With the first few lessons, you’ll be able to install the WordPress theme on your hosting and create site pages easily (so you can do that for your friend as well).

 Apart from the essential basics, the course will teach you how to work with the most popular and trusted WordPress plugins like Jetpack or Yoast SEO.
 Important WordPress website tips and tricks are there as well.

-This WordPress course includes 102 lectures with the overall duration of 7,5 hours, which feels like quite a right balance for a detailed beginner’s guide.
+This WordPress course includes 102 lectures with an overall duration of 7,5 hours, which feels like quite the right balance for a detailed beginner’s guide.